jgiral95/Jardin/README.md

-#Automatic garden sensor monitoring with node js and Thinger.io
+#Automatic garden sensor monitoring using node js and Thinger.io

-#